dineshmdh/predicting_gene_expression/README.md

 ![Preliminary test results on 261 genes](https://github.com/dineshmdh/predicting_gene_expression/blob/master/Images/res_med_test_error.png "Test results on 261 genes")

 The overlapping density plot above is an aggregate plot for all such median test percentage errors for a small subset of genes.
 (These genes are obtained from [this paper](https://academic.oup.com/nar/article/45/20/11684/4107215 "MyoD paper") that are collectively either reprogrammed or non-reprogrammed during a myogenic transdifferentiation study.)
-The median test percentage error across all of these test groups is just 8.1 +/- 6.7 %.
+The median test percentage error across all of these test groups is just 8.1 +/- 6.7%.

 ## Contact
-Please email dm237 [at] duke.edu with any question(s), or idea(s).
+Please email dm237 [at] duke [dot] edu with any question(s), or idea(s).